Mealworm: As feed and pet food

 Mealworms are typically used as a pet food for captive reptiles, fish, birds, and some small mammals.
 They are also provided to wild birds in bird feeders, particularly during the nesting season.
 Mealworms are useful for their high protein content.
 They are also used as fishing bait.

 They are commercially available in bulk and are typically available in containers with bran or oatmeal for food.
 Commercial growers incorporate a juvenile hormone into the feeding process to keep the mealworm in the larval stage and achieve an abnormal length of 2 cm or greater.

+As livestock feed

+Mealworm has been investigated as a potential ingredient in livestock feed due to its high protein content and balanced amino acid profile, making it nutritionally suitable as a substitute for conventional protein sources such as fish meal or soybean meal.
+Although they can be raised in small spaces suitable for industrial production, life cycle assessment studies have shown that mealworm protein performs worse than soybean or fish meal protein in terms of energy use, greenhouse gas emissions, acidification and eutrophication.